FOREX-Yen rally slackens off, all eyes on ECB meeting

 LONDON, May 30 The yen levelled off on Friday

-but still looked set to rack up its strongest gains for months
+but still looked set to rack up its best gains for months after

 The Australian dollar, this week's biggest gainer among the